davidjroos/davidjroos.github.io/_posts/2018-12-16-feahterstonwedding.md

 Landed in Wellington, raining.

-One very foggy/rainy drive from Wellington over the Rimutaka Hill and we're in the lovely Featherston.
+One very foggy/rainy drive over the Rimutaka Hill and we're in the lovely Featherston.

 # Martinborough

-Woke up next day and went to Martinborough; drank wine, saw art shit, meandered through every store.
+Woke up next day and went to Martinborough; drank wine, saw art, meandered through every store.
 There are some nice hotel/pubs, but we did not go inside any.
-THe square was nice, but had weird pedestrian crossings that I have mixed feelings about.
+The square was nice, but had weird pedestrian crossings that I have mixed feelings about.
 Emily was accused of stealing a stinky round Balinese bag, but she is just so far ahead of the trends.

 # Featherston